AI Development

 • Quantization mode.
 Q-Lite runs slightly faster than Q-Pro; choose Q-Pro only if you measure an accuracy regression.

 • Concurrent models.
-Running a detector and a classifier simultaneously shares NPU time; each will run slower than in isolation.
+Running a detector and a classifier simultaneously shares NPU time; each runs slower than in isolation.

 • Pre- and post-processing path.
 OpenCV decode plus color conversion on the CPU can bottleneck high-resolution pipelines.
 Consider GStreamer with hardware decode for sustained Full HD.